Adzuki Bean: In-Depth Nutrition, Diets, Health, & More

 Weight Loss and Diets

-The adzuki bean is a high-calorie food, containing 128 calories per 100g serving.
-However, as adzuki beans are high in dietary fiber, protein, and low in fats, they can still fit well in healthy weight-loss diets.
+Adzuki beans are high in dietary fiber, resistant starch, and protein, and low in fats and simple sugars; thus, they can fit well in healthy weight-loss diets.

-Black adzuki beans have been researched to have a positive effect on diet-induced obesity through an improvement of the lipid profile and a decrease in body weight (13).
+Black adzuki beans have been researched to have a positive effect on diet-induced obesity, as they improve the lipid profile and decrease body weight (16).

-Multiple other studies have demonstrated the anti-obesity properties of adzuki beans, due to the high polyphenol content found in these beans (14, 15, 16).
-Some of the polyphenols playing a role here are saponins and flavonoids.
+Multiple other studies have demonstrated that the anti-obesity properties of adzuki beans are due to their high polyphenol content, mainly saponins and flavonoids (17, 18, 19).

-A DASH diet recommends including foods that are high in potassium, magnesium, calcium, fiber, and protein, whilst being low in sodium and saturated fats (17).
+A DASH diet recommends including foods that are high in potassium, magnesium, calcium, fiber, and protein whilst being low in sodium and saturated fats (20).

 Fitting all the recommendations, adzuki beans are perfect for this diet.

-On this diet, it is recommended to add a minimal amount of salt when boiling adzuki beans
+On this diet, adding a minimal amount of salt is allowed when boiling adzuki beans.

 Adzuki beans are to be avoided during the initial Induction phase of the Atkins diet.